21st-century libraries are being reinvented for one of the nation’s largest library systems.

 Sapp & Helix are working together to bring their firms’ combined expertise with 21st-century libraries, architecture and interior design to each branch location.
 Together, the firms representing the wishes of MCPL, worked with Construction Manager, JE Dunn Construction to develop a phased approach to construction.
 JE Dunn, in turn, brought in SSM to provide budgeting for the various exterior elements.

 SSM developed budget pricing and provided supporting images of several cladding solutions that helped inform the design team’s decision making process.
 Once the first set of projects went out to bid, SSM‘s winning bid hit right in the middle of the target.

 Phase I projects, included: Blue Springs South Branch, Excelsior Springs Branch, Antioch Branch, Oak Grove, Weston, and the Platte City branches.

-The Excelsior Springs branch received a new metal and glass entry vestibule.
-SSM provided formed metal panels, face fastened ACM components and decorative trims to round out the look.
+The Oak Grove branch received a new metal and glass entry vestibule.
+SSM provided formed metal soffit panels, face fastened ACM components and decorative trims to round out the look.